solithcy/fredrico_marquee/README.md

 # my_site
 Just my bad site :)
+Needs a cleanup on the duplicated images